-1. All vehicles must pass safety inspection on the following points prior to competing.
-Entry fees, if already paid, will be refunded if a car fails to pass safety inspection.
+1. All vehicles must pass safety/tech inspection on the following points prior to drifting on course.
+Entry fees, if already paid, will not be refunded if a car fails to pass safety inspection.
 Safety inspection is not concerned with the legality of a car.

 5.1 Tech Inspection Requirements

 1. All loose items, inside and outside the car, must be removed.
 Passenger’s seat back shall be secured.
 Video cameras must be securely mounted if installed.

 2. Seat belts (and harnesses if used) must be properly installed with attaching hardware, in good condition, secure, and tight.

 3. Windshields must not have any damage impairing vision or cracks covering more than 50% of the windshield in any direction.